 Summer beekeeping brings routine hive checks every week or so, which helps to maintain a healthy colony.
-Be ready and organized by having a hive inspection toolkit!
-Here’s what you should have ready when you check on your bees.
+Be ready and organized by having a beekeeper tool box!
+Here are a variety of beekeeping products you should have ready when you check on your bees.

 After several years of keeping bees in Alaska, we have found what works for us when it comes to tools that we use when checking on our bees.

-Today I’m sharing what’s in our hive inspection toolkit with you so that you can put together your own toolkit to have handy whenever it’s time to check on your bees.
+Today I’m sharing what are our essential tools with you so that you can put together your own beekeeper tool box to have handy whenever it’s time to check on your bees.

 Be sure to clean the bucket out each season to make sure your tools are in order.
 Take note if you need to replace, repair, or clean any of your beekeeping tools before the new season begins.

-This is definitely the most important item of a beekeeper’s tool kit!
+This is definitely the most important item in a beekeeper tool box!
 If you don’t take anything else to a hive check, make sure you always have a hive tool.

-We purchased an extra hive tool just in case we lose one and our daughter has one as well.
+We purchased an extra so we don’t have to worry about losing hive tools.
 Even if one gets misplaced, we always have an extra.

 A hive tool is essential when releasing frames gently in order to lift them out to observe them.
-The hive tool comes in handy when trying to pry through the bees’ propolis, which is how they seal up the hive and stick everything together.
+This unique tool comes in handy when trying to pry through the bees’ propolis, which is how they seal up the hive and stick everything together.
 It’s like glue!

 We also use it to scrape off extra (burr) comb or any unwanted queen cells, which can lead to swarming.